 TAIWAN IMPORT REQUIREMENTS & REGULATIONS

-The rules and requirements in this document are applicable to all rabies-infected counties.
+The rules and requirements in this document are applicable to all rabies-affected counties.

 At Least 210 Days Prior to Arrival: